 The Excel Center of Central Texas intervention focuses on helping students overcome barriers that might keep them from graduating high school and keep their eye on a college and career-based future.

-All Excel Center students have an initial meeting with a career and college readiness coach (CCRC) during school orientation, where they set goals for their educational path.
+All Excel Center students have an initial meeting with a life coach during school orientation, where they set goals for their educational path.
 From there, students take one of two tracks.
-Some students begin receiving weekly text messages that contain motivational messages and reminders intended to encourage students to continue working towards their goals.
-Other students continue meeting with their coach one-on-one and have access to other college and career opportunities such as field trips to universities and area employers, in addition to receiving the text messages.
+Some students begin receiving weekly text messages that contain motivational messages and reminders from the life coach intended to encourage students to continue working towards their goals.
+All other students will attend the Excel Center as normal, with all of the typical services and classes available, but will not receive the motivational text messages.

-What is the impact of coaching and text message nudges on high school completion for adults?
+What is the impact of text message nudges on high school completion for adults?

-- Students who participate in the CCRC services and/or text messaging service will have a higher completion rate at the Excel Center.
+- Students who participate in the text messaging service will have a higher completion rate at the Excel Center.

-- Students who participate in the CCRC services and/or text messaging service will attain higher earnings post-graduation.
+- Students who participate in the text messaging service will attain higher earnings post-graduation.

-- Students who participate in the CCRC services and/or text messaging service will have a higher participation rate in post-secondary enrollment.
+- Students who participate in the text messaging service will have a higher participation rate in post-secondary enrollment.

 Research Study Design

-The Excel Center behavioral intervention study is a randomized controlled trial to allow LEO to study the impact of both the text message and CCRC services.
+The Excel Center behavioral intervention study is a randomized controlled trial to allow LEO to study the impact of the text message services.
 To be eligible for the services, individuals must be active students in the current term at the Excel Center.

-Because the Excel Center does not have the resources to provide intensive coaching to everyone and desires to study the effects of both the coaching and the text message intervention, eligible students are randomly assigned to either one of two treatment arms or to a control group.
-Students randomly assigned to the first treatment group receive only the weekly text messages after their initial meeting and goal-setting session with their coach.
-Students assigned to the second treatment group receive the text messages and also continue meeting with their coach and having access to other college and career readiness opportunities.
-Students assigned to the control group do not receive the text messages or the CCRC coaching but have access to other standard Excel Center services.
+Because the Excel Center does not have the resources to provide motivational text messages to every student and desires to study the effects of these text nudges, eligible students are randomly assigned to a group that will receive the text messages or to a control group.
+Students randomly assigned to the treatment group receive the weekly text messages after their initial meeting and goal-setting session with their life coach.
+Students assigned to the control group do not receive the text messages but have access to other standard Excel Center services.

-At the conclusion of the study, LEO researchers will compare Excel Center persistence and completion rates, earnings, employment, and post-secondary enrollment outcomes across all three groups.
+At the conclusion of the study, LEO researchers will compare Excel Center persistence and completion rates, earnings, employment, and post-secondary enrollment outcomes across the treatment and control groups.